DefinitelyTyped/DefinitelyTyped/README.md

 3.7 | November 2019 | November 2021
 3.8 | February 2020 | February 2022

-`@types` packages have tags for versions of Typescript that they explicitly support, so you can usually get older versions of packages that predate the 2-year window.
+`@types` packages have tags for versions of TypeScript that they explicitly support, so you can usually get older versions of packages that predate the 2-year window.
-For example, if you run `npm dist-tags @types/react`, you'll see that Typescript 2.5 can use types for react@16.0, whereas Typescript 2.6 and 2.7 can use types for react@16.4:
+For example, if you run `npm dist-tags @types/react`, you'll see that TypeScript 2.5 can use types for react@16.0, whereas TypeScript 2.6 and 2.7 can use types for react@16.4:

 |Tag | Version|
 |----|---------|